apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 bash bin/stop_syncer.sh --pid_dir /path/to/pids
 ```

-The effect of the above example is to close the syncers corresponding to all pid files under `/path/to/pids `( **method 3** ). `-- pid_dir `can be used in combination with the above three syncer stopping methods.
+The effect of the above example is to close the Syncer corresponding to all pid files under `/path/to/pids `( **method 3** ). `-- pid_dir `can be used in combination with the above three syncer stopping methods.

 The default value is `SYNCER_OUTPUT_DIR/bin`.